dojo/docs/dojox/widget/rotator/ThumbnailController.rst

 .. contents::
    :depth: 2

-A controller that manipulates a `dojox.widget.Rotator <dojox/widget/Rotator>`_ or `dojox.widget.AutoRotator <dojox/widget/AutoRotator>`_ by displaying thumbnails for each pane.
+A controller that manipulates a :ref:`dojox.widget.Rotator <dojox/widget/Rotator>` or :ref:`dojox.widget.AutoRotator <dojox/widget/AutoRotator>` by displaying thumbnails for each pane.

 ============
 Introduction